ALCO RS-3m: Missouri Pacific GP12

 The Missouri Pacific Railroad had a fleet of RS-2s and RS-3s that were rebuilt in their North Little Rock shops, receiving the GP12 designation after rebuilding with EMD 567 engines.
-These look like normal ALCo RS-3s with the addition of more exhaust stacks.
+These look like normal Alco RS-3s with the addition of more exhaust stacks.

 New Haven - Alco rebuilds

-By the year 1958 the New Haven RR needed renewed power but couldn't afford new.
+By the year 1958, the New Haven RR needed renewed power but couldn't afford new.
 They decided to rebuild the RS-3 fleet "in kind" as they were ten years old by that point.
-And for first generation diesels, ten years was considered middle aged.
+For first-generation diesels, ten years was considered middle-aged.
 Twenty one rebuilds were done by Alco in three groups.
 All the Alco rebuilds had the black cab/orange hood paint scheme and were able to Multiple Unit aka MU with later engines.
 Nose MU was added as well.
 These rebuilds kept the original Alco 244 engines.
 The New Haven didn't have the problems that other roads did with their 244 engined locos.
-In fact, the RS-3's were considered by most NH men to be the best locos they ever had.

 The first rebuilds: Type I — kept their steam generator, and single bulb reflector headlights; #526 & #529 kept their buffer plates for diaphragms. #518, 526, 529, 549, & 553 were rebuilt May 1958 - June 1958.
-Type II — kept the steam generator but got twin sealed beam headlights. #533, 551, & 559 were rebuilt October 1959.
+Type II — kept the steam generator but got twin sealed beam headlights. #533, 551, & 559 were rebuilt in October 1959.
 Type III — The steam generator and water tank were removed and got a concrete block instead.
 Headlights were replaced with a twin sealed beam headlights.
 They all received a raised area around the stack.
 Units rebuilt in early 1962 - #517, 520, 523, 527, 528, 534, 535, 537, 538, 545, 548, 557, & 558.

 The New Haven RR itself rebuilt two units at their Lamberton Street Shop, numbers #542 & 543.
-These units kept their steam generators and single bulb headlights, but were not upgraded to nose mounted Multiple Unit capability.
+These units kept their steam generators and single-bulb headlights but were not upgraded to nose-mounted Multiple Unit capability.
 Repainted in the black cab/orange hood paint scheme.
 The remaining 21 New Haven RS-3's were never rebuilt.

+Three of Amtrak's fleet of RS-3's were repowered at New Haven.
+Amtrak 104, 106, 107.

+Penn Central "End-Cab" rebuild

+There were RS-3ms working for the Penn Central Transportation Company.
+These locomotives were called the "DeWitt Geeps".
+One of the locomotives, PC #9950, was rebuilt with the short hood removed and left with what is known by railfans as an end-cab.
+A cab type similar to that of the S1, HH Series, or the EMD SW/SC/NW series of locomotives.
+This was the only end-cab RS-3m built.